Pocket Casts: Features

 Pocket Casts features a navigation bar located at the bottom, which includes tabs that serve various functions.
 Users can browse podcasts online on the Discover tab through a search bar, a feed including popular and featured shows, or categories based on genre or region.
 The app allows access to around 300,000 shows as of 2018.
 Subscribing to a show makes it accessible from the main Podcasts tab.
 Episodes can be downloaded manually or automatically, and users can place them onto an Up Next queue, which can sync across devices.
-Customizable filters with multiple conditions allow the user to visualize episodes by release date or category, such as download status, playing progress, or media type.
+Playlists allow the user to group and sort episodes by release date, duration and other factors.

 While a podcast is playing, the user is provided with settings such as playback speed, automatic voice volume boosting and silence trimming, skipping the audio some seconds forward or backward, and a sleep timer.
 The player toolbar also includes the ability to connect to an output device via Google Cast or Apple AirPlay.
 There are options to star or archive an episode.
 The app offers statistics about the user's listening time and episode history.